 Make sure not to include the redirect destination URL in the URL match conditions.
 Expand the Test URL(s) tray to verify that the redirect URL is not included in the match conditions.

 Add the redirect to your variation

 Create a variation change to redirect visitors to the redirect URL.

-Under Manage Experiment > Variations, select the variation (not the original).
+- Go to Manage Experiment > Variations and select the variation (not the original).

 If you select Code, define a function that returns a URL string where you want to redirect visitors.

 You cannot edit the redirect URL with the Visual Editor.
 Instead, you see this prompt:

 Set up a page to track events across all URLs